jcrowgey/lud/README.md

   - [x] basic interface: sends and parses (some) DNS Messages
   - [x] nice display for A records
+  - [x] nice display for the most popular RRTypes
-  - [ ] nice display for most other RRTypes
+  - [ ] nice display for all other RRTypes
   - [ ] support EDNS
   - [ ] all the RFCs, all the edge cases
   - [ ] take over the world